ray-project/ray/doc/source/serve/deploy_model_tutorial.rst

   from ray import serve
   import requests

 After these imports, we can include our model code from above.
 We won't call our ``summarize`` function just yet though!
-We will soon add logic to route HTTP requests, so the ``summarize`` function will handle them.
+We will soon add logic to handle HTTP requests, so the ``summarize`` function can operate on article text sent via HTTP request.

 .. code-block:: python